Pavlos Karolidis: Life

 Karolidis was born in 1849 in the village of Androniki (Endürlük, now a suburb of Kayseri) in Cappadocia.
 His father Konstantinos Karolidis or Karloglou was a wealthy landowner and wheat merchant.
-Like many Cappadocian Greeks, Karolidis' first language was Ottoman Turkish, but he was educated at Greek schools, including two of the premier Greek institutions of the Ottoman Empire, the Great School of the Nation in Constantinople and the Evangelical School of Smyrna.
+Karolidis was educated at Greek schools, including two of the premier Greek institutions of the Ottoman Empire, the Great School of the Nation in Constantinople and the Evangelical School of Smyrna.
 In 1867 he enrolled in the School of Philosophy of the University of Athens, and in 1870 he went to Germany on a scholarship.
 He studied at the universities of Munich, Strasbourg and Tübingen and was awarded his doctorate in 1872.

 On his return from Germany, he initially taught in the Greek high schools of Pera and Chalcedon.
 In 1876 he went to Smyrna to teach at the Evangelical School.
 There he remained until 1886, when he moved permanently to Athens in the independent Greek kingdom.
 After teaching in a high school for a few months, he was elected assistant professor of General History at the University of Athens.
 In 1893, he succeeded the dean of modern Greek historians, Constantine Paparrigopoulos, at the chair of Greek History.
 Initially, Karolidis pursued the idea of occupying a new seat for Oriental Studies, where he was more qualified, but his rivalry with Spyridon Lambros negated this prospect.

 As he was still an Ottoman citizen, in 1908 Karolidis was elected to the Ottoman Parliament.
 His independent-mindedness during his tenure, especially with regards to his ardent anti-Slavic feelings and his hopes for a Greco-Turkish rapprochement, alienated him from the Greek authorities and those Ottoman Greeks who aligned themselves with the policies of the Greek kingdom.
 Disappointed, Karolidis initially thought to return to Athens and resume his university post, but in the event he was convinced to run as a candidate for the Committee of Union and Progress, the party of the Young Turks.
 This was seen as tantamount to treason by the nationalist Greek press, with rumours even spreading that he had converted to Islam.
 Karolidis was elected to the Parliament and remained in Constantinople until September 1912.
 As war between the Ottoman Empire and the Balkan League, to which Greece had acceded in May, became inevitable, he left for Germany.
 He returned to Greece only towards the end of the First Balkan War in May 1913.

 Karolidis resumed his teaching at the University of Athens only in September 1915.
 A convinced royalist, he supported King Constantine I during the National Schism, a fact which cost him his post following the victory of Eleftherios Venizelos and the king's abdication in June 1917.
 He was reinstated in early 1921, after Venizelos' electoral defeat, and kept his post until he was pensioned off in 1923.
 His political leanings changed abruptly in this period, following the Asia Minor Disaster, and he became fiercely critical towards the Greek monarchy.
 He died in Athens on 26 July 1930.